scyline/GloVe/README.md

-# A python implementation of GloVe
+# A python implementation of GloVe (in progress 70%)

 In this project, I will try to build a toy model in Python according to the original GloVe paper.
 The main purpose is to help understand throughly the mechanism of the algorithme and implement the model in a smaller scale dataset to analyse its performance.